turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 },
 ```

-Now, your hardhat configuration in hardhat.config.js should look something similar to this after the addition of the avash network configuration provided above:
+Now, your Hardhat configuration in hardhat.config.js should look something similar to this after the addition of the Avash network configuration provided above:

 ```javascript
 /**